afragen/git-updater/README.md

 The only extra character allowed in a URI is `-`.
 Let me know if there is a need for others.

+## Branch Support

+To specify a branch that you would like to use for updating, just add a `GitHub Branch:` header.
+GitHub Updater will preferentially use a tag over a branch having the same or lesser version number.
+If the version number of the specified branch is greater then the update will pull from the branch and not from the tag.

+The default state is either `GitHub Branch: master` or nothing at all.
+They are equivalent.

 ## Issues

 Please log issues on the GitHub at https://github.com/afragen/github-updater/issues